RubenFixit/AoC/README.md

-# AoC
+# Advent of Code - Solutions

-Code used to solve the puzzels at adventofcode.com
+A collection of code I used to solve the puzzels at [AdventOfCode.com](https://adventofcode.com)